Catherine Nevin: Murder of Tom Nevin

-On 19 March 1996, Tom Nevin was shot to death with a shotgun while counting the day's takings in Jack White's pub near Brittas Bay in County Wicklow.
+On 19 March 1996, Tom Nevin was shot dead with a shotgun while counting the day's takings in Jack White's pub near Brittas Bay in County Wicklow.
 According to his wife Catherine Nevin, she was woken by someone pressing her face into a pillow.
 She said: "It was a man shouting: 'f**king jewellery, f**king kill ya'.
 He had a knife in his left hand.
 Everything in the room was coming down around."
 Over IR£16,000 in cash was taken from the pub, and the Nevins' car was stolen and later found abandoned in the Ranelagh suburb of Dublin.

 Gardaí were suspicious of the circumstances of the "robbery" almost immediately, due to discrepancies in the crime scene and in Catherine Nevin's own statements.
 Gunshot wounds on Tom Nevin's body suggested he had been shot at extremely close range while sitting in a chair counting money with his hands raised above his head in surrender, which ruled out an accidental shooting while resisting an armed robbery.
 Detectives were also puzzled why Catherine had not gone looking for Tom for help getting untied instead of triggering a panic button at the front door and then waiting there for Gardaí to arrive.
-Later interviews conducted by Garda officers with the staff at Jack White's Inn also revealed that the Nevin's had a troubled marriage and slept in separate bedrooms, as well as the fact that Catherine had several extra-marital affairs and seemingly didn't care if her husband knew about them.
+Later interviews conducted by Garda officers with the staff at Jack White's Inn also revealed that the Nevin's had a troubled marriage and slept in separate bedrooms, as well as that Catherine had several extra-marital affairs and seemingly didn't care if her husband knew about them.

 On 27 July 1996, Catherine Nevin was arrested on suspicion of withholding information regarding the murder of her husband Tom.
 However, she maintained her right to silence by refusing to answer any questions and was released without charge 48 hours later.
 On the same day, former armed robber Gerry Heapes was arrested under Section 30 of the Offensives Against the State Act in relation to Tom Nevin's murder, before also being released without charge.
 On 14 April 1997, Catherine Nevin was charged with her husband's murder at Dublin District Court and then remanded in custody.
 She was additionally charged with having solicited three other people (William McClean, Gerry Heapes and John Jones) to murder her husband between 1989 and 1990 also.
 Nevin was later granted bail by the High Court on condition she signed on at Wicklow Garda station three times a week and not interfere with any witnesses in the case.

 Jack White's Inn was sold for £620,000 in late 1997, and along with the rest of Tom Nevins estate (£800,000 from property sales, £78,000 insurance policy payout and £197,000 in cash) was subject to High Court proceedings from Tom's siblings to prevent Catherine from benefiting financially from it.